-Funding for additional staff seems highly unlikely.
+Recent budget cuts eliminated two more staff positions.
+Funding for replacing lost staff positions seems highly unlikely.
 The Department has instead focused on providing support and training for our existing staff.
 Student workers also help reduce some of the workload on staff.

 Technological advances and shifting University priorities have led to a reduced need for staff to perform clerical duties or provide administrative assistance.
 At the same time, greater needs now exist for staff to perform duties related to business management, information technology, communication, and academic coordination.
 The Department's current staffing level is usually adequate but there is no cushion, causing occasional jobrelated stress.
+The one place that we desperately need additional staff is in business management where the increased dependence on external funding has significantly increased the workload for our one business officer.